ubuntu-mate/ubuntu-mate.org/_drafts/2020-01-01-Release-Template.md

     button_url = "/download/"
 %}

-## Upgrading from Ubuntu MATE 20.04 LTS
+## Upgrading from Ubuntu MATE OL.DD

-You can upgrade to Ubuntu MATE XX.XX from Ubuntu MATE 20.04 LTS.
+You can upgrade to Ubuntu MATE NE.WW from Ubuntu MATE OL.DD.
 Ensure that you have all updates installed for your current version of Ubuntu MATE before you upgrade.